tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ### Send ecommerce data
 Add ecommerce data from as a json object inside ecommerce field.

-Please note: The pre-built Google BigQuery ecommerce data model extracts data from the standard GA4 ecommerce structure, but it can be customized to support any ecommerce structure.
+Please note: The data model extracts data from the standard GA4 ecommerce structure, but it can be customized to support any ecommerce structure.

 #### From dataLayer
 To add ecommerce data from dataLayer, create a tag with this settings: